jbcodeforce/aws-studies/docs/serverless/lambda.md

 * 100 concurrent calls.
 * Code in compressed zip should be under 50MB and 250MB uncompressed.
 * Disk capacity for /tmp is limited to 10GB.

+## Security control

+AWS Lambda supports resource-based permissions policies for Lambda functions and layers, for example to allow granting usage permission to other AWS accounts on per-resource basis.

+Resource-based policies let you grant usage permission to other AWS accounts on a per-resource basis.

 ## Hands-on